lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 appreciating how contextual the specific merits of both disciplines are.
 The cost of runtime errors is indeed vastly different for each specific application.

-In a web application for example, runtime often means the development machine on which code is written, or the test environment.
-In a non-critical application, even when a bug slips to production, it can easily be reverted or patched with a new deployment.
-In these situations, favoring a language that makes writing tests convenient and shortens the test-code-deploy cycle might be the right choice.
-As a counter example, native mobile applications and embedded software follows release cycles that make it costly to deploy a fix to all users, once a bug is discovered.
+In a web application for example, "runtime" often means the development machine on which code is written, or the automated test environment.
+In a non-critical application adopting continuous delivery, even when the occasional bug slips to production, it can easily be reverted or patched with a new deployment.
+In these situations, favoring a language that makes it convenient to write automated tests, and shortens the test-code-deploy cycle, might often be the right choice.
+As a counter example, native mobile applications and embedded software follow release cycles that make it costly to deploy a fix to all users, if a runtime bug is discovered.
 In this cases, a strong type system can help catching defects and inconsistencies before it's too late, and is worth some more effort to get our software to compile.

-One objection can be that we should strive to minimize defects, no matter if they are more or less costly.
+One objection to this line of reasoning could be that we should strive to minimize defects, no matter if they are more or less costly.
 That is of course true, but the point is that this minimization is subject to a cost structure, and the optimal solution depends on those costs.
 If that wasn't the case, we would witness a world of absolutely bug-free software.
-The reality is quite different, and our job comes with a fair share of risk management considerations.
+The reality is quite different, and our job as engineers comes necessarily with a fair share of risk management considerations.

-Of course there are other trade-offs at play, such as the extent to which IDEs can help us, versus the redundancy of the hints we have to give to IDEs or compilers.
+Of course there are other trade-offs at play, such as the extent to which IDEs can help us, versus the redundancy of the hints we have to give to compilers for them to help us catching inconsistencies.
 Again, the point is that being aware of them makes us better equipped to make informed decisions.

 There are numerous examples of innovations on both sides that all rely on an awareness of these trade-offs and a conscious effort to improve on them.
 Type